-Cops: Boxer Paul Spadafora stabbed brother, fought with cops
+Cops: Boxer Paul Spadafora Stabbed Brother, Fought with Cops

-In this Nov.
-22, 2006, file photo, Jesus Francisco Zepeda, of Mexico, misses with a right to Paul Spadafora, left, during their boxing bout in Erie, Pa.
-Spadafora is in jail again, this time for allegedly stabbing his brother Wednesday, Dec.
-21, 2016, during an argument and then fighting with police officers called to intervene, according to a criminal complaint.
+Former lightweight boxing champ Paul Spadafora is in jail again, this time for allegedly stabbing his brother during an argument and then fighting with police officers called to intervene, according to a criminal complaint.
+Spadafora, 41, stabbed his brother in the thigh Wednesday night, then refused to cooperate once officers arrived at the residence, where Spadafora was also charged with assaulting his mother, according to authorities.

 Add your comments below